Botanical Ingredient

 Traditional Uses

-• Antioxidant skin support
+• Historically valued for antioxidant skin support

-• Digestive herb across many global traditions
+• Traditional aromatic and culinary herb across many global traditions

 Key Properties